'New guiding lights': Representative James White praises graduates at Wynne Unit

-Noting that society grows more complex and challenging, White highlighted the fact that an education is precisely what it takes for an offender to tackle obstacles that lay ahead.
+Noting that society grows more complex and challenging, White highlighted the fact that an education is precisely what it takes for a resident to tackle obstacles that lay ahead.

 "An HSE or CTE certificate has opened up the gateway to your future success," he said.
 "Don't be afraid of success let it sharpen you, challenge you and make you stronger.
 If you run away from success, you also run away from the opportunity to be your best possible self."

 The influence of education on life can never be ignored, noted White, who in closing encouraged graduates to continue their academic journey.